bsmyth310/Module-9/README.md

   ## Installation

-  Download code and run it
+  Download the files in zip format, open with either CMD or VS code and node index.js

   ## Usage

-  To generate the Read Me
+  We use to have a templated readme generated for us

   ## Credits

-  Google
+  Google and github

   ## License

-  This application is covered under the MIT license.
-Read more at [License: MIT](https://opensource.org/licenses/MIT)
+  This application is covered under the Apache license.
+Read more at [License](https://opensource.org/licenses/Apache-2.0)

   ## Contributions